statwangz/MATH-4432-Statistical-Machine-Learning/README.md

 ## Tutorial notes

-The source file of the slides are `.rmd` files.
+The source files of the slides are `.rmd` files.

 If you are interested in how to create slides using R Markdown, you can have a look at them.

 For those who are interested in the tutorial notes, directly download the `.html` files, e.g., [`Introduction.html`](https://github.com/statwangz/MATH-4432-Statistical-Machine-Learning/blob/main/T01/Introduction.html).

-Further, remember to download `xaringan-themer.css` to get customized **HKUST** theme.
+Further, remember to download `xaringan-themer.css` to get a customized **HKUST** theme.

 ## References